facebook/lexical/packages/lexical-website/docs/react/plugins.md

 ### `LexicalLinkPlugin`

-React wrapper for `@lexical/link` that adds support for links, including `toggleLink` command support that toggles link for selected text
+React wrapper for `@lexical/link` that adds support for links, including `$toggleLink` command support that toggles link for selected text

 ```jsx
 <LinkPlugin />